xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 }
 ```

-The identifier is 16 bytes long and holds the previously mentioned info so we
+The identifier is 16 bytes long and holds the previously mentioned info so I
-can check if we even want to emulate the binary, for instance the endianness
+can check if I want to emulate the binary, for instance the endianness and the
-and the bit class, in the `TryFrom` impl we strictly check what we parsed:
+bit class, in the `TryFrom` implementation I strictly check what is parsed:

 ```rust
 /// 2.2 ELF Identification: https://gabi.xinuos.com/elf/02-eheader.html#elf-identification